Exploring $HVV$ amplitudes with $CP$ violation by decomposition and on-shell scattering amplitude methods: Introduction

 We focus on $H\to \gamma \gamma$, $H\to \gamma \ell \ell$ and $H\to 4\ell$ processes to analyze their BSM amplitudes.
 At Large Hadron collider (LHC), the $H\to \gamma \gamma$ and $H\to ZZ \to 4\ell$ processes are Higgs discovery channel~\cite{CMS:2012qbp,ATLAS:2012yve}, which have the advantage of clean background and relative large signal.
 They are also golden channels for precise measurement of Higgs properties ~\cite{Campbell:2013una,Caola:2013yja,Dixon:2013haa,CMS:2019ekd}.
 In our previous research, we notice that $CP$ violation phase could not be probed solely in $H\to \gamma \gamma$ or $H\to \gamma \ell \ell$ processes without interference from background~\cite{Wan:2017qiq,Chen:2017plj}.
-By contrast, in $H\to ZZ \to 4\ell$ processes $CP$ violation could be probed solely through its kinematic angles~\cite{He:2019kgh,CMS:2019ekd,Chatrchyan:2013mxa,Anderson:2013afp}.
+By contrast, in $H\to ZZ \to 4\ell$ processes $CP$ violation could be probed lonely through its kinematic angles~\cite{He:2019kgh,CMS:2019ekd,Chatrchyan:2013mxa,Anderson:2013afp}.
 These could be explained clearly at amplitude level after we get a compact formula.
-Furthermore, we explore the relations between these BSM amplitudes through two independent ways in this paper.
+We explore the relations between these BSM amplitudes through the above two independent ways in this paper.
+A decomposition relation between these amplitudes is illustrated in an interesting diagrammatic way.
+Then we calculate the same amplitude from the on-shell method (BCFW recursion relation), which can be regarded as a parallel proof of the decomposition relation.
+Meanwhile, the massive spinor formalism are applied to prove it is also suitable for massive cases.

 The outline of this paper is as follows.
-In section~\ref{section:BSMamp} we calculate BSM amplitudes in SMEFT framework.
-The $H\to \gamma \gamma$, $H\to \gamma \ell \ell$ and $H\to 4\ell$ processes correspond seperately to $3$, $4$, $5$-point amplitudes.
-In section~\ref{section:decomposition} we deduce decomposition relations for these amplitudes.
-In section~\ref{section:on-shell} we reproduce these BSM amplitudes in on-shell scattering amplitude approach.
-Section~\ref{section:summary} is a summary and discussion.
+In section~\ref{section:SM}, we show the amplitudes of SM $HVV$ processes both at proton-proton collider and $e^+e^-$ collider.
+In section~\ref{section:BSMamp}, we calculate BSM amplitudes in effective Lagrangian description.
+The $H\to \gamma \gamma$, $H\to \gamma \ell \ell$ and $H\to 4\ell$ processes correspond separately to $3$, $4$, $5$-point amplitudes.
+In section~\ref{section:decomposition}, we deduce decomposition relations for these amplitudes.
+In section~\ref{section:on-shell}, we reproduce these BSM amplitudes in on-shell scattering amplitude approach.
+In section~\ref{section:on-shellmassive}, the BSM amplitudes in on-shell scattering amplitude are generalized to massive spinor cases.
+Section~\ref{section:summary} is summary and discussion.